Ormica-LLC/mbh/src/pages/index.md

         content: >
           I want to help those who are facing foreclosure, bankruptcy, going through a divorce, sudden job loss or transfer; behind on payments and even those with bad tenants.
-Give me a call and get to know my easy process to help you.
+Give me a call and Get to know my AS-IS at EASE process to help you.
         actions:
           - label: Contact Me
             url: /contact